FFRI/FEXRD/docs_src/src/motivation.md

 }
 ```

-For machine learning research, we need to convert the data into fixed-dimensional vectors.
-Since the JSON data is heavily nested, you might be annoyed by too high-dimensional vectors if you just flatten the data.
+For machine learning research, it is necessary to transform this data into fixed-dimensional vectors.
+Given that the JSON structure is heavily nested, simply flattening the data could lead to excessively high-dimensional vectors, which might be cumbersome.

-FEXRD makes it easy for you to obtain fixed-dimensional vectors suitable for machine learning research from the FFRI Dataset.
+FEXRD provides a straightforward solution for deriving fixed-dimensional vectors from the FFRI Dataset, tailored for machine learning research.